 Companies need talented people who can create, execute, and track multi-channel marketing campaigns.
 They need communicators who can build a brand’s presence across social media and other media outlets, who can understand their audience and how best to target them with campaigns that yield a great return on investment.

 The Kansas City metro is teeming with global marketing companies that hire marketing communicators of every stripe, including Barkley, VMLY&R, Hallmark, Black & Veatch, T-Mobile, Garmin, and Cerner, just to name a few.

 What education do I need to be an integrated marketing communicator?

 A great marketing communicator uses words and images effectively, has a handle on the full range of marketing techniques, and understands how to run a powerful promotional campaign that will inspire brand loyalty.
 Marketing communicators need a solid education to learn how to identify and target their audience, using quantifiable data to measure the results of their campaigns.

 Are you ready to learn more about integrated marketing communications and how the master’s degree in IMC at KUEC can assist you in your career goals?
-Click here to learn about our program, offered through the world-famous William Allan White School of Journalism and Mass Communication, which is designed for part-time, evening study to accommodate working adults.
+Click here to learn about our program, offered through the world-famous William Allen White School of Journalism and Mass Communication, which is designed for part-time, evening study to accommodate working adults.

 Related blog posts: